 *** Unchanged text is omitted ***

-If neither CO-DurationPerCell-r16 nor SlotFormatCombinationsPerCell are provided and if channelAccessMode = "semiStatic" is provided, the procedures in this clause apply with assuming a channel occupancy time defined in clause 4.3 of [15, TS 37.213] is the remaining channel occupancy duration if a DL transmission burst(s) is detected within the channel occupancy time.
+If neither CO-DurationsPerCell nor SlotFormatCombinationsPerCell are provided and if channelAccessMode = "semiStatic" is provided, the procedures in this clause apply with assuming a channel occupancy time defined in clause 4.3 of [15, TS 37.213] is the remaining channel occupancy duration if a DL transmission burst(s) is detected within the channel occupancy time.

 A SFI-index field value in a DCI format 2_0 indicates to a UE a slot format for each slot in a number of slots for each DL BWP or each UL BWP starting from a slot where the UE detects the DCI format 2_0.
 The number of slots is equal to or larger than a PDCCH monitoring periodicity for DCI format 2_0.
 The SFI-index field includes bits where maxSFIindex is the maximum value of the values provided by corresponding slotFormatCombinationId.
 A slot format is identified by a corresponding format index as provided in Table 11.1.1-1 where 'D' denotes a downlink symbol, 'U' denotes an uplink symbol, and 'F' denotes a flexible symbol.